HenrikBengtsson/future.BatchJobs/README.md

 # future.BatchJobs: A Future for BatchJobs

 ## Introduction
+The [future] package provides a generic API for using futures in R.
+A future is a simple yet powerful mechanism to evaluate an R expression and retrieve its value at some point in time.
+Futures can be resolved in many different ways depending on which strategy is used.
-The [future.BatchJobs] package provides [BatchJobs] futures according to the Future API defined by the [future] package.
+There are various types of synchronous and asynchronous futures to choose from in the [future] package.

-This means that all of the BatchJobs machinery can be utilized using futures, e.g.
+This package, [future.BatchJobs], provides a type of futures that utilizes the [BatchJobs] package.
+This means that _any_ type of backend that the BatchJobs package supports can be used as a future.
+More specifically, future.BatchJobs will allow you or users of your package to leverage the compute power of high-performance computing (HPC) clusters via a simple switch in settings - without having to change any code at all.

+For instance, if BatchJobs is properly configures, the below two expressions for futures `x` and `y` will be processed on two different compute nodes:
 ```r
 > library("future.BatchJobs")
 > plan(batchjobs)